 Undergraduate students at RIT who maintained a minimum grade point average of 3.85 out of a possible 4.0.

 Completed 83 credit hours of study, more than two-thirds of the credit hours required for a baccalaureate degree.

 Students are also selected based on other factors complementing academic achievement, such as creative work, service on student committees, civic activities, employment, and independent research.

-RIT's Registrar sends a list of the students who meet the award criteria to a committee in each college and degree-granting unit.
-The committee reviews each nomination submission and selects the award recipients.
+RIT's Registrar sends a list of the students who meet the award criteria to a committee in each college.
+The committee reviews each submission and selects the award recipients.